anis016/Python-projects/README.md

-1. Create a file named - `.password.txt` in the project directory and put your password there.
+1. Create a file named - `.password.txt` in the project directory and put the password there.